bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 <figure><img src="../../.gitbook/assets/Artboard 2 (16).png" alt=""><figcaption></figcaption></figure>

-Deploy your NFT on Boba and then deploy [L1StandardERC721](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/standards/L1StandardERC721.sol) on Ethereum.
+Deploy your NFT on Boba and then deploy [L1StandardERC721](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/standards/L1StandardERC721.sol) on Layer 1.
 The `L2_NFT_CONTRACT_ADDRESS` is the address of your NFT on Boba.

 ```js
 const Factory__L1StandardERC721 = new ethers.ContractFactory(